 This Eastern European salad can be dressed two different ways!
 Both are equally delicious!
 The most traditional dressing is simply salt, pepper and sunflower oil.
 You can also use olive oil or avocado oil.
 For a creamy version, try dressing the salad with a combination of mayonnaise and sour cream.
 I usually like to do a 3:1 ratio mayonnaise to sour cream.
 The sour cream adds a little bit of a tart flavor to the salad.

 Enjoyed this delicious Eastern European salad recipe?
-Check out some of my other recipes from Ukraine and Russia!
+Check out some of my other recipes from Ukraine you’re sure to enjoy!

 - Ukrainian Stewed Beef & Potatoes – this easy and delicious dish is so hearty and warming!
 A family favorite!